Trump coronavirus adviser tells Michigan to ‘rise up’ against new shutdown orders

 “The only way this stops is if people rise up,” Atlas said in a tweet Sunday night, which quoted a reporter who had shared information about Whitmer’s new restrictions.
-“You get what you accept. #FreedomMatters #StepUp”
+“You get what you accept. #FreedomMatters #StepUp.”

-Critics immediately panned Atlas’s “rise up” rhetoric, which mirrored President Trump’s previous calls to “LIBERATE MICHIGAN!” and statements that correlated “tyranny” with the pandemic restrictions put in place by Whitmer, who was the target of a kidnapping plot that was thwarted last month.
-The would-be kidnappers said they planned the attack because the Michigan governor was a “tyrant b----.”
+Critics immediately condemned Atlas’s “rise up” rhetoric, which mirrored President Trump’s previous calls to “LIBERATE MICHIGAN!” and statements that correlated “tyranny” with the pandemic restrictions put in place by Whitmer, who was the target of an alleged kidnapping plot that was thwarted last month.
+The suspects said they planned the attack because the Michigan governor was a “tyrant b----,” according to the FBI.

 Whitmer responded to Atlas’s tweet Sunday night on CNN, where she defended the three-week pause that resembles the stay-at-home orders issued in many cities and states early in the pandemic.